Frankfort, Kentucky: 18th and 19th centuries

 Frankfort had a United States post office by 1794, with Daniel Weisiger as postmaster.
-On 1 October 1794, Weisiger sent the first quarterly account to Washington.
+On October 1, 1794, Weisiger sent the first quarterly account to Washington.

 John Brown, a Virginia lawyer and statesman, built a home now called Liberty Hall in Frankfort in 1796.
 Before Kentucky statehood, he represented Virginia in the Continental Congress (1777−78) and the U.S. Congress (1789−91).
 While in Congress, he introduced the bill granting statehood to Kentucky.
 After statehood, he was elected by the state legislature as one of the state's U.S. Senators.

 In 1796, the Kentucky General Assembly appropriated funds to provide a house to accommodate the governor; it was completed two years later.
 The Old Governor's Mansion is claimed to be the oldest official executive residence still in use in the United States.
 In 1829, Gideon Shryock designed the Old Capitol, Kentucky's third, in Greek Revival style.
 It served Kentucky as its capitol from 1830 to 1910.
-The separate settlement known as South Frankfort was annexed by the city on 3 January 1850.
+The separate settlement known as South Frankfort was annexed by the city on January 3, 1850.

 The Argus of Western America was published in Frankfort from 1808 until 1830.

 During the American Civil War, the Union Army built fortifications overlooking Frankfort on what is now called Fort Hill.
-The Confederate Army also occupied Frankfort for a short time, starting on 3 September 1862, the only such time that Confederate forces took control of a Union capitol.
+The Confederate Army also occupied Frankfort for a short time, starting on September 3, 1862, the only such time that Confederate forces took control of a Union capitol.

 The Clinton Street High School, a segregated public school for African American students in Frankfort operated from either 1882 or 1884 until 1928.

-20th-century

-On 3 February 1900, William Goebel was assassinated in Frankfort while walking to the capitol on the way to the Kentucky Legislature.
-Goebel, apparent loser of the election for governor was contesting the outcome.
-Former Secretary of State Caleb Powers and several others were later found guilty of a conspiracy to murder Goebel, however all were later pardoned.
+On February 3, 1900, William Goebel was assassinated in Frankfort while walking to the capitol on the way to the Kentucky Legislature.
+Former Secretary of State Caleb Powers and several others were later found guilty of a conspiracy to murder Goebel; however, all were later pardoned.